alexmking1/nasa_imagery_react_app/README.md

 - [ ] Add data calculation for distances in light years and positioning within our solar system.
 - [ ] Change images every 30 minutes instead of 1 per day.
 - [ ] Keep a persistent 'leaderboard' that indicates which image/object resulted in the 'largest-so-far' value for each metric.
 Over time this leaderboard becomes more compelling as you're able to see
    - [ ] Add a 'time on top' value for the leaderboard that indicates how long each images has held the top spot for that particular metric.
 For example, the image of the 'moon' would likely hold the top spot in the 'weakest-gravity' metric for a long time, since it's unlikely we'll encounter any images that have a weaker gravity than the moon.
-    - [ ] tbd
-    - [ ] tbd
+    - [ ] Add a 'tally' of total number of images/objects that the leaderboard is including in its current state